fpco/stackage-cli/README.md

 /home/dan/.stackage/sandboxes/ghc-7.8.4/lts-1.15
 ```

+`stackage sandbox init` wrote a `cabal.config` and a `cabal.sandbox.config` for us.

-Cool, the latest in the series is lts-1.15, and I've already installed some things in that sandbox before.
+The latest in the lts/1 series is lts-1.15, and I've already installed some things in that sandbox before.

 ```
 $ cabal install --only-dependencies